The intelligence of the dog is among the highest of all the

 Many behaviourists & dog trainers believe that at least

 20% of all behaviour problems are related to the dog’s health in some way or another.
 For all that you might know.

 Your dog could be misbehaving because he is sick or in pain.
 Bring him to the vet for a thorough check-up if he

 misbehaves suddenly when he has always been a good dog.

-Dogs display TONS of behavioural problems when they lack a leader.
+Dogs display TONS of behavioural problems when they lack

-that you assume the role of the alpha leader!
+important that you assume the role of the alpha leader!

 You must understand that all dogs develop behaviour problems.